Understanding the Consequences and Legalities of Premature Birth

 A premature birth occurs when a baby is born before the 37th week of pregnancy.
 There are several catergories of premature birth, including late pre-term, moderately pre-term, very pre-term, and extremely pre-term.
 Babies born prematurely may need extensive medical care and have permanent impairments.

 Families often experience significant emotional distress and financial losses after a premature birth.
 When a premature birth occurs due to prenatal care errors by a healthcare provider, families can seek accountability and justice for their harm.
-The medical malpractice lawyers with Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C. have helped many Pennsylvania families achieve the financial relief they deserve after premature births.
+The Philadelphia medical malpractice lawyers with Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C. have helped many Pennsylvania families achieve the financial relief they deserve after premature births.

 We have a strong track record of results in medical malpractice cases.
 Our results include a $15 million verdict for a child who suffered kidney damage and an $11.2 million verdict against a hospital that failed to diagnose a brain tumor.

 When medical providers are liable for a child’s premature birth, families deserve financial resources to provide the child with treatment, rehabilitation, and long-term support.
-A birth injury attorney with Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C. can help you pursue compensation from medical providers whose careless or reckless treatment caused your child’s premature birth.
+A Philadelphia birth injury attorney with Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C. can help you pursue compensation from medical providers whose careless or reckless treatment caused your child’s premature birth.

 Medical Consequences of Premature Birth